openbaton/docs/docs/iperf-NSR.md

 ```

 ## Deploy the Network Service Descriptor
-As soon as you onboarded the NSD to the NFVO you can deploy this NSD either by using the dashboard or the CLI.
+As soon as you onboarded the NSD in the NFVO you can deploy this NSD either by using the dashboard or the CLI.

 ### Using dashboard